Shaquan-Legae/X/README.md

 # X
-A static front-end clone of X (Twitter), built using modern HTML, CSS, and JavaScript to replicate the platform’s layout and styling.
+A front-end clone of X (Twitter), built using HTML5, CSS3, and JavaScript to replicate the platform’s layout, interface and styling.
 Emphasizes component structure and UI accuracy.